 Finally, there is a broader debate about whether a handgun, rifle, or shotgun is best for home defense (“The purpose of a handgun is to fight your way to your rifle/shotgun.”)

-The novice or person looking to purchase their first handgun may quickly get overwhelmed with the universe of options, choices, and opinions.
-To further confuse the prospective new gun owner, there is a universe of varying opinions about the most important factors when choosing a handgun for self defense.
+The novice or person looking to purchase their first handgun may quickly get overwhelmed with the universe of options and opinions.
+To further confuse the prospective new gun owner, there is a much that has been written about the most important factors when choosing a handgun for self defense.
 Should one start with price?
 Is caliber the most important factor?
 What about cost of ammo?
 Should you buy new, or are used guns ok?

 Rather than get in the middle of the debate on these questions for which much ink has been (and will continue to) spilled, instead I want to take a different tack.
 Instead of offering my opinion on caliber, type, etc., of gun, I want to offer some advice on how to think about a handgun purchase.

 First: If you don’t know where to start, talk to someone you trust.
-With some 80 million gun owners in America (http://americangunfacts.com/), chances are you know someone who is reasonably knowledgeable in the subject of gun ownership, and in particular self-defense.
+With some 80 million gun owners in America, chances are you know someone who is reasonably knowledgeable in the subject of gun ownership, and in particular self-defense.

 Second: Guns are like cars.
-We have Ford, Chevy, Toyota, etc., we also have Glock, Smith and Wesson, Sig Sauer, Colt, etc. And just like for every Toyota, there are 20 different models; the same is true for handguns (Glock actually has 25 different models, plus two that are law enforcement only).
-And don’t get me started on rifles and shotguns—the varieties go into the thousands!
-While you can spend north of $100,000 on a car (and get a really nice car!) you can also spend $20,000 and get a nice car as well.
+We have Ford, Chevy, Toyota, etc., we also have Glock, Smith and Wesson, Sig Sauer, Colt, etc. And just as for every Toyota, there are 20 different models; the same is true for handguns (Glock actually has 25 different models, plus two that are law enforcement only).
+And don’t get me started on rifles and shotguns---the varieties go into the thousands!
+While you can spend north of $100,000 on a car (and get a really nice car!) you can also spend $20,000 and get a very servicable car that will meet all your transportation needs.
 The same is true for guns.
-You don’t have to spend $1,500 on a fully custom handgun, when a “stock” semi-auto from a reputable manufacture comes in at $600.
+You don’t have to spend $1,500 on a fully custom handgun, when a “stock” semi-auto from a reputable manufacture comes in at about $600.
 Shop around!
 “Test drive” several handguns.
 Go to a local shooting range (with a friend if necessary) and shoot different guns of different calibers.
 This will give you a sense of what works best for you.

 Third: Just like you should purchase a car that you’re comfortable driving, you should purchase a gun you’re comfortable shooting.
 The gun should fit well in your hand and it should be something you actually like to shoot.
 This point strays into the “caliber debate” a bit.
 The advice I always give is: shoot the largest caliber you're comfortable with.
 If you're a 23-year-old female who weighs 105, and you can handle a .45 caliber, then shoot a .45.
 If you're a 40-year-old man who weights 220, and the recoil of the .45 is uncomfortable and you're prefer the 9mm, then get a gun that shoots 9mm.
 If you don't like shooting your gun, you won't practice with it, and you probably won't carry it.
 And if you do carry it, but you rarely practice with it, then in the (hopefully never) event you have to use it in a self-defense situation, you will not have the skills to properly use it.